-The remote controller can operate at a distance of approximately 33 ft (10 m) from the vehicle.
+The keyfob can operate at a distance of approximately 33 ft (10 m) from the vehicle.
 (The effective distance depends upon the conditions around the vehicle.)

-As many as four remote controllers can be used with one vehicle.
-For information concerning the purchase and use of additional remote controllers, contact your NISSAN dealer.
+As many as four keyfobs can be used with one vehicle.
+For information concerning the purchase and use of additional keyfobs, contact your NISSAN dealer.

-The multi-remote controller will not function when:
+The keyfob will not function when:

-- the battery is dead, - the distance between the vehicle and the remote controller is over 33 ft (10 m).
+- the battery is dead, - the distance between the vehicle and the keyfob is over 33 ft (10 m).